CocoaPods trunk is moving to be read-only. Read more on the blog, there are 14 months to go.

 init(title: String? = nil, slides: [Slide], options: [Option],

-cancelMessage: String? = nil, restoreButtonTitle: String? = nil)
+cancelMessage: String? = nil, restoreButtonTitle: String? = nil)and present it.

 init(image: UIImage?, title: String?, subtitle: String?)